 Dear Associates, Oblates, Friends and Visitors to St. John’s Convent,

 With heavy hearts we have closed our Guest House as of March 14 and until further notice.
 We have also closed the Convent to all non-necessary visitors, which means our worship services, in response to directives from the Bishops of Toronto, will not be open to the public.
 We will post a notice as soon as we are able to open again.
-In the meantime, please visit our Food For the Soul page and see the on-line retreats and courses planned the coming fall and winter.
+In the meantime, please visit our Food For the Soul page and see the online retreats and courses planned for the fall, winter and into 2021.

 Please keep in your prayers all who are affected by this disease – the sick and dying, the health care workers, the self-isolating, their families, the house-bound who have no way to get food, the lonely and frightened, and the scientists and health care researchers seeking for ways to stop the virus.